-7 Factors to Consider When Hiring a Property Management Company
+7 Factors to Consider When Hiring a Property Manager

 Your association has decided to hire a professional property management company.
 Partnering with a property management company is a big step that will have a decisive impact on your community for years to come.
 Before making this decision, you and your board should conduct research to ensure that the company you choose is the best one to meet your community’s needs.
 Read on to learn 7 things to consider when deciding which property management company is right for you and your association.

 Availability Around the ClockCommunication and responsiveness are critical to effective management.
 Problems, concerns and questions aren't limited to regular business hours, so it's vital that your residents can reach someone when needed.
 Some property management companies provide 24-hour customer service, an invaluable resource, and online portal services, which include customer care and after-hours emergency support – providing residents with easy, interactive ways to communicate with the management team.
 Knowing your property management company is there for you and your residents at all hours will put everyone's minds at ease.

 Size and DepthSmall businesses can sometimes provide friendly and customized services, and many people look to them for that reason.
 But it's also important to consider whether they have the depth of experience and resources to provide your community the expertise it needs to operate effectively and the buying power to save you money.
 The best property management companies will have the ability to offer a combination of the friendly service provided by smaller companies and the resources supplied by larger ones.